OWASP/www-chapter-belgium/index.md

 ## Upcoming events

-* A series of virtual chapter meetings will takes place in the coming weeks.
+To kickstart 2021, we plan a **series of virtual chapter meetings** with renowned, international speakers!

 Join us **every 3rd Thursday of the month, from 17:00 until 18:00 CET**.